James Outman Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics give up the third-most home runs in baseball (148 total, 1.4 per game).
+- Athletics pitchers combine to surrender the third-most home runs in baseball (149 total, 1.4 per game).

-- Waldichuk gets the start for the Athletics, his 14th of the season.
-He is 2-6 with a 6.38 ERA and 84 strikeouts through 84 2/3 innings pitched.
+- Harris gets the start for the Athletics, his sixth of the season.
+He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- His last time out was out of the bullpen on Wednesday when the left-hander tossed 4 2/3 innings against the San Francisco Giants, surrendering no earned runs while allowing just one hit.
+- In his last time out -- in relief on Thursday -- the left-hander threw 3 1/3 innings against the San Francisco Giants, giving up two earned runs while surrendering two hits.

+- The 26-year-old has a 6.07 ERA and 7.8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.